-Housing Mix
+5.7 Housing Mix

-- 5.13 The District has an above average number of larger type dwellings (5-7 bedrooms) and a smaller number of 2-3 bedroom house types.
+5.7.1 Harborough District has an above average number of larger type dwellings (5-7 bedrooms) and a smaller number of 2-3 bedroom house types.
 Smaller dwellings are under-represented in the range and mix of house types.
 It is evident that the number of smaller households is increasing.
-In light of this, the majority of our house type requirements will be based on smaller house types to meet demand. - 5.14 Development proposals should therefore always seek to provide a mix of size and type of dwellings (both open market and affordable dwellings).
+In light of this, the majority of our house type requirements will be based on smaller house types to meet demand.

+5.7.2 Development proposals should therefore always seek to provide a mix of size and type of dwellings (both open market and affordable dwellings).
 In particular, housing for smaller households will be supported in order to meet District wide identified need.
-Local Plan Policy H5 - major housing developments should provide a mix of housing types that is informed by up to date evidence of housing need.
-In establishing the appropriate mix of housing types account should be taken of the range of accommodation types required in the local area.
-This is derived from the understanding of the size and characteristics of future households over the plan period and an appreciation of how well suited the existing dwelling stock is to meet those demands.
+Local Plan Policy H5 specifies that major housing developments should provide a mix of housing types that is informed by up to date evidence of housing need.
+In establishing the appropriate mix of housing types, account should be taken of the range of accommodation types required in the local area.
+This is derived from the understanding of the size and characteristics of future households over the plan period and an appreciation of how well suited the existing dwelling stock is to meet those demands

-Affordable Housing Mix
+5.8 Affordable Housing Mix

-5.15 The type of affordable housing sought will be negotiated on a case by case basis.
-The discussion will be informed by percentages set out in the Table 2 below, as a starting point.
+5.8.1 The type of affordable housing sought will be negotiated on a case by case basis.
+The discussion will be informed by percentages set out in the Table 1 below, as a starting point.